 Now that you have a set of buyer profiles, you want to marry them to a specific lead nurturing process.
 This includes:

-A very simple lead nurturing workflow may involve just a series of four or five email messages sent over a period of several weeks.
+A very simple lead nurturing workflow may involve a welcome email series sent over a period of several weeks.
 A more advanced workflow may include multiple touchpoints, content offers, and communication channels, all over a much longer period, and with multiple variations.
 It’s a good idea to start with a simple workflow and then allow your campaigns to evolve over time.

-If you’re using an adaptive marketing platform, like Act-On, you can take advantage of the latest technologies, such as machine learning and artificial intelligence, that can automagically segment, assign content, and send your emails.
+If you’re using a marketing automation platform, like Act-On, you can take advantage of the latest technologies, such as machine learning and artificial intelligence, that can automagically segment, assign content, and send your emails.

 Sync Lead Nurturing With Sales